 5. Radar Signals: Introduction to Theory of Application: C.E.
 Cook and Marvin Bernfeld

-APE 407 Renewable Energy Technology 3 credits
+APE 407 The Physics of Energy 3 credits

 Energy & development, energy consumption, world energy demand & future projection, energy units, earth's energy resource base, renewable and non-rewable sources of energy.

 Non-renewable energy sources-fossil fuels, coal, natural gas, petroleum, etc. and non-fossil fuels like uranium (fission energy).

 Renewable energy sources-solar energy, wind energy, tidal & wave & ocean energy, geothermal energy, biomass & hydropower, hydrogen energy.
 Advantages of renewable over conventional technologies, solar thermal conversion, radiation characteristics of materials, solar collectors, solar photovoltaic energy conversion, photovoltaic cells, design of PV systems, wind turbines, biopower, biofuels, integrated bioenergy systems, geothermal heat pumps, hydroelectricity & micro hydroelectric power, ocean thermal energy conversion.
 Energy, sustainability and environment, EIA.

 1. Review of Renewable Energy Resources ed.
 M. S. Soda, S.S.
 Mathur and M.A.
 S. Malik

 3. Applied Solar Energy: An Introduction: A. B. Mienel

 5. Renewable Energy: Sources of Fuels & Electricity: ed.
 T.B.
 Johansson;R.H.
 Williams, L.Burnhem, A.K.N.Reddy, H. Kelly